Advantages of Breastfeeding

-The first few days of breast feeding is far different than what most people think and far different than the second week of breastfeeding and beyond.
-Here are a few facts:
+The first few days of breastfeeding are far different than what most people think and the second week of breastfeeding and beyond are different than the first week.

 - There is precious little breast milk present at the time of birth.
 The first milk that a mother produces is called colostrum.
 During the first couple of days after birth, there are only a few drops of this first milk present per breast.
 Later, each breast will produce 4 to 6 ounces per feeding.
 The mother instinctively knows that during those first two days her breasts are essentially empty.
 Please know that this is normal.
 Babies get very little breast milk in the first two to three days.
 So, what is a baby to live on during the first few days of life?
 Answer: what they are born with.

 - Mother’s can typically tell when a baby begins to gain weight, because they can feel the breast milk “come in”.
-A mother’s breast will get heavy and feel full or tight when it is filled with breast mlik.
-If the breast mlik is not drained from the breast during this time, engorgement will ocurr.
+A mother’s breast will get heavy and feel full or tight when it is filled with breast milk.
+If the breast milk is not drained from the breast during this time, engorgement may occur.

-- After the fourth day, breast mlik should be in and the baby should begin to gain back the lost weight.
+- After the fourth day, breast milk should be in and the baby should begin to gain back the lost weight.
 The third to the fifth day of life is also the time that we like to examine babies in our office.
-We check for weight loss, how feedings are going, jaundice and any sign of infection at this check up.
+We check for weight loss, how feedings are going, jaundice, and any sign of infection at this check up.

 - Sore nipples: Sore nipples are generally caused by trauma inflicted by the suck of the baby.
 A woman’s nipples are quite tender and vulnerable to trauma.
 This is treated by appropriately positioning the baby with the tip of the nipple in the back of the baby’s mouth.
 In addition, if the breast are already tender, get some Hydrogels and wear them on the tip of your nipple.
 This will prevent the scab that is formed from attaching to the breast pad and prolonging healing.
 You can purchase Hydrogels at Expressly for You here in Little Rock on the Baptist Health Medical Center campus.

 - Mastitis: Mastitis is an infection of the breast that is usually related to engorgement.
-This condition causes a fever in mother’s along with red streaks of the breast and soreness of the breast.
+This condition causes a fever in mother along with red streaks on the breast and soreness of the breast.
 It is treated with antibiotics.

 For more information on breast feeding and the initiation of breast feeding, see our nutrition page.